 When considering a VPN provider, make sure they offer OpenVPN as a protocol option in order to provide the best protection for your personal and business activities online.

-I highly suggest ExpressVPN as an option, as they provide OpenVPN protection, in addition to their excellent connection speeds, global server coverage, privacy protections and customer service.
+I highly suggest NordVPN as an option, as they provide OpenVPN protection, in addition to their excellent connection speeds, global server coverage, privacy protections and customer service.